avthedev/GrubDash_Project/README.md

 - Node.js
 - Express

+## Features

+- Add to Cart button
+- Create a dish allows user to add a name, description, image url, and price
+- Dashboard that displays current orders and dishes (in the future, dashboard will not be visible to all users, only owners)
+- Check out feature: allows user to add delivery address, phone number, and displays items, quantity and total price

 ## Installation

 This is Back-End project, please go to https://github.com/Thinkful-Ed/starter-grub-dash-front-end and follow the installation guide to get the Front-End to run